tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 - **Create a connection to the data source with DirectQuery:** With this feature, the data isn’t cached.
 Instead, the data source must be queried each time a data call is required.
 Most, but not all, data sources support DirectQuery.

 You can also use one of two other methods:
-1. Live Connection where the goal is to use the analysis services integrated with Power BI Desktop or Power BI Services.
+1. **Live Connection:** Here the goal is to use the analysis services integrated with Power BI Desktop or Power BI Services.
 Live Connection also supports calculation-based activities that occur within a data model.
 2.